 - supporting the transition to a cleaner, sustainable global economy

-We are now seeking input on two proposals that emerged during engagement on the discussion paper:
+We gathered input on two proposals that emerged during engagement on the discussion paper:

 - building a regulatory framework for recovering minerals from mining waste